williamsuttondev/SnipShot/README.md

 ## How to Run

 1. Navigate to the `dist` folder containing the executable.
+(Or your downloads folder)
 2. Make the file executable:

    ```bash